slo-sleuth/slo-sleuth.github.io/Apple/APFSImaging.md

 - Boot into recovery
   - press and hold "CMD + R" on boot
 - Open Terminal
-  - In the main meny, click Utilities | Terminal
+  - In the main meny, click "Utilities" -> "Terminal"
   - Provide a user password to access the terminal
 - Determine APFS volumes to image
   - `# diskutil apfs list`